Jh0mpis/N-Body-Molecular-Dynamics-MHPC-Project/docs/report.md

 | OpenMPI           | 0.1399 | 3.6102  | 16.3669  | 6.2602 | 9.2417  | 11.7927 |
 | Hybrid            | 0.1729 | 3.5955  | 13.7019  | 5.0653 | 9.2795  | 14.0864 |

 We selected the best time for each method and calculated the corresponding speed-up for each simulation.
-Overall, the openMP performed best for simulations with a large number of particles, while OpenMPI showed better scaling for smaller particle systems.
+Overall, the OpenMP performed best for simulations with a large number of particles, while OpenMPI showed better scaling for smaller particle systems.

 **Simulation with 108 Particles**

 ![108-comparison](../timing/compare_methods_108.png)

-For the simulation system with 108 atoms, the openMPI implementation was the fastest,  achieving a speed-up of approximately 6.2.
+For the simulation system with 108 atoms, the OpenMPI implementation was the fastest,  achieving a speed-up of approximately 6.2.
 The OpenMP is the slowest, with a speed-up of around 2.28.
-The hybrid version performed comparably to openMPI, with a speed-up of 5.1.
+The hybrid version performed comparably to OpenMPI, with a speed-up of 5.1.

 **Simulation with 2916 Particles**

 ![2916-comparison](../timing/compare_methods_2916.png)

-For the simulation with 2916 particles, openMP was the fastest, achieving a speed-up up to 12.24.
-The openMPI and hybrid implementations performed similarly, with speed-ups of between 9.24 and 2.27, respectively.
+For the simulation with 2916 particles, OpenMP was the fastest, achieving a speed-up up to 12.24.
+The OpenMPI and hybrid implementations performed similarly, with speed-ups of between 9.24 and 2.27, respectively.

 **Simulation with 78732 Particles**

 ![78732-comparison](../timing/compare_methods_78732.png)

-For largest data set, with 78732 atoms, the openMP implementation scaled the best, achieving a speed-up of 26.39.
-In contrast, the openMPI implementation was the slowest, with a speed-up of 11.79 using 32 process.
+For largest data set, with 78732 atoms, the OpenMP implementation scaled the best, achieving a speed-up of 26.39.
+In contrast, the OpenMPI implementation was the slowest, with a speed-up of 11.79 using 32 process.
 The hybrid implementation fell in between, with a speed-up of 14.08.

 ## Discussion